chersull/MyROI-Legal/privacy-policy.md

 ## Information We Collect

 ### Information You Provide
-- **Account Information:** When you create an account, we collect your email address and password.
+- **Account Information:** When you create an account, we collect your display name, email address, and password.
+You may also create an account using Sign in with Apple or Sign in with Google, in which case we receive your name and email address from those providers.
 - **Game Information:** When you create or join a game, we collect the game parameters you set, including buy-in amount, daily goal, and duration.

 ### Information Collected Automatically